+Common Assessment/Recovery

-Common Assessment/Recovery - Upon completion (and return of) major unit/expectation summative assessments (written, labs, or other but not quizzes or final exams) any scholar will be given an immediate two-week window to recover or retake the assessment and receive the higher grade.
+Upon completion (and return of) major unit/expectation summative assessments (written, labs, or other but not quizzes or final exams) any scholar will be given an immediate two-week window to recover or retake the assessment and receive the higher grade.
+(A two week window will be made available after the end of the 2nd semester for scholars to come in to recover if applicable.)
 The teacher of record has the right to expand the recovery opportunities.
 All recovery must occur within the academic school year.